andrew-johnson-4/PunCalculus/README.md

 Concrete types are types on the right of the turnstile, which every term needs and is the terminal state of typechecking.

 _Plural_ types are similar to product types plus an implicit subtyping rule: A + B ⇒ A and A + B ⇒ B.
+Plural types correspond to plural values.
+If you want to create a subtype relationship `Prime => Int`, then use the subtype name `Prime`.

 For simplicity, all bindings are modelled as morphisms.
 An "object" A can be modelled as a simple morphism 1 → A.